Rei-SwitchBot/faq/en-us-second-reply/Evaporative Humidifier Auto-refill.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting the Little Thing Fell Into the Air Outlet of SwitchBot Evaporative Humidifier

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation and will try to get back to you as soon as possible.
+If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.

+---
+### Troubleshooting I Hear Water Flowing Sounds from My Evaporative Humidifier Auto-refill

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A video that captures the sound of water flowing from the humidifier

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.